High-temperature quantum coherence of spinons in a rare-earth spin chain

-The time-dependent, dynamical correlations revealing spinon coherence can be visualized by Fourier transforming the measured $\chi''(Q, E)$ to describe the real-space linear response, $\chi''(x, t)$ \cite{Scheie_NatComm2022}.
+The time-dependent, dynamical correlations revealing spinon coherence can be visualized by Fourier transforming the measured $\chi''(Q, E)$ to describe the real-space linear response, $\chi''(x, t)$ \cite{SI,Scheie_NatComm2022}.
 This is shown in Figure~\ref{Fig4:fft_2D} as a sequence of color-plots scaled by the thermal factor $T/J$, where panels (A-D) show Fourier-transformed (FT) inelastic neutron data, (E-H) show the corresponding Fourier-transforms of our fits to the data, and (I-L) show the space-time theoretical DMRG data.
-While for $t=0$ $\chi''(x, t)$ is only non-zero at the origin, $x = 0$, consistent with local single-time correlation, the $t > 0$ dynamics at all temperatures are governed by a clearly defined, coherent ``light cone'' bounded by the spinon velocity.
+At all temperatures, $\chi''(x, t)$ is measurably nonzero only in a region defined by a coherent ``light cone'' bounded by the spinon velocity and approaching zero width at the origin ($x\rightarrow 0$ as $t\rightarrow 0$) in line with purely local single-time correlations.
 This light cone feature corresponds in the wave-vector-energy domain to the dispersive upper boundary of the spinon spectrum, and its presence at high temperatures testifies to the coherent nature of excitations.
-Remarkably, the linear ballistic transport regime appears to persist at short times even when thermal energy scale markedly exceeds interactions.
+Remarkably, the linear ballistic transport regime appears to persist on a mesoscopic length scale at short times even when thermal energy scale markedly exceeds interactions.
 At long times, however, the transport appears to cross over into a super-diffusive regime, $x \sim t^{2/3}$.
-Such a super-diffusive regime is predicted in the high-temperature limit of the Heisenberg chain and has been of interest for some number of years, but to our knowledge this is the clearest experimental demonstration of such a behavior to date \cite{Bulchandani2021}.
-At very high temperatures, experiment and fits experience a Lorentzian broadening along the energy axis, which indicates a shortening of the coherence time and a faster decay of time correlations absent in the purely theoretical model, Fig.~\ref{Fig4:fft_2D}~(I-L).
+Such a super-diffusive behavior is predicted in the high-temperature limit of the Heisenberg chain and has been of interest for some number of years \cite{Bulchandani2021}, but to our knowledge this is the clearest experimental signature of such a behavior to date.
+At very high temperatures, experiment and fits experience a Lorentzian broadening along the energy axis, which indicates a shortening of the coherence time and a faster decay of dynamical correlations absent in the purely theoretical model, Fig.~\ref{Fig4:fft_2D}~(I-L).